lukasz-migas/ORIGAMI/tasks.md

 - [x] add `extra_data` property that checks whether data has been loaded (`isinstance`) or ndarray
 - [ ] speed-up interpolation of m/z axis as it can be super slow!!!
 - [ ] compare MS should do processing in a background thread
-- [ ] made improvements to the view about popup class
+- [x] made improvements to the view about popup class
-- [ ] add plot updates to the overlaying
+- [x] add plot updates to the overlaying
-- [ ] remove rmsd from the general settings panel
+- [x] remove rmsd from the general settings panel
-- [ ] add colormap selection to RMSD plot
+- [x] add colormap selection to RMSD plot
 - [ ] add a flag to each function that specifies whether replot is necessary
+- [ ] split some of the APP config to a separate config instance so they are exported separatedly from the rest = [ ] subclass config to reduce code duplication

 ## New features